QuantEcon/lecture-source-py/source/rst/calvo.rst

 We shall use this insight to help us simplify and analyze government policy problems

-That future rates of money creation influence earlier rates of inflation create optimal government policy problems in which timing protocols matter
+That future rates of money creation influence earlier rates of inflation creates optimal government policy problems in which timing protocols matter

 We can rewrite the model  as: